mb0/xelf-old/DESIGN.md

 Form types are flagged as reference types, they represent built-in resolvers that might not conform to a specific type signature and must be resolved as part of an expression.

 Unnamed references are inferred types and need to be inferred from context.
-They are mostly used in the resolution phase and may represent poly types by collecting candidates in the companion info object field list normally used by object types.
+They are mostly used in the resolution phase and may represent poly types by collecting candidates in the companion field list normally used by object types.

 Normal type references refer to a literal in scope and represent the type of that literal.
 For type literals the referred to type is the types identity and not the typ type.